 How do you avoid getting pushed out of a group conversation and suddenly realize you’re nothing more than a spectator of people talking?
-Today, I want to share a method that you can use to make sure that others will include you throughout the group conversation.
+Today, I want to share a method that you can use to be included in a conversation with a group of friends.

 I have a friend, Nils, who’s really socially savvy.
 I’ve studied his manner whenever he’s in a group conversation.
-Even though he talks less than most do, people embrace him in whatever conversation he joins.
+Even though he talks less than most do, every group includes him in whatever conversation he joins.

 After having him as a close friend for a few years, and after spending countless of hours in group conversations with him, I’ve figured out what he does differently from almost everyone else.